-(iii) Long term insurance contracts - life and annuity
+(iii) Long term insurance contracts - individual life

 These contracts insure events associated with human life (for example death or survival) over a long and fixed duration.
 The guaranteed and fixed element for these contracts relates to the sum assured, i.e. the benefit payable on death or maturity.